St Theobald, Hautbois

-The summer of 1983 was warm, we were old enough to allow a fair bit of freedom, some people already had bangers to knock about in, parents full of trust wanted to get away for a week or two without the burden of teenagers.
+The summer of 1983 was warm, we were old enough to be allowed a fair bit of freedom, some people already had bangers to knock about in, parents full of trust wanted to get away for a week or two without the burden of teenagers.
 Including his.
-We had a few running a shop lessons which neither of us really needed (I worked in a garden centre and had a maths O level don’tcha know), they put us in charge of the Mace store in Coltishall.
+We had a few running a shop lessons which neither of us really needed – I worked in a garden centre and had a Maths ‘O’ level of sorts – they put us in charge of the Mace store in Coltishall.
 It had a cold counter, some vegetables, tinned goods, sweets, fags and an off-licence.
 We had order books to fill in, shelves to stack, We dealt with meat for old ladies (which wasn’t and isn’t a euphemism) learning to control the cut of the spinning disk.
 We bagged up onions and spuds in pounds, stacked cans in shelf units and stuck labels on things with a price gun.
 We dutifully filled in a tab of all the things we borrowed from the shop.
 It was the week I went vegetarian, partly because of hunting and all that stuff.
 But also because I’d been invited to a hunt ball by a posh girl who had annoyed me, fuck that, seemed appropriate, so I didn’t go and stopped eating meat in a po-faced way to prove a point.
 It was point scoring that lasted me into me early twenties before I met a chicken and ate it and jumped back on the tracks of being an omnivore.
-I still detest fox hunting and all that goes with it.
-Outside the selling comestibles, fag breaks and dicking about in the shop it was a week of loud probably on reflection fairly odd music, a Velvet Underground phase was happening, along with a resurgence of The Scars.
-We managed to host the odd party, experimenting with the alcoholic stock of the shop interspersed with pub crawls between the numerous bars that dot Coltishall, mingling with the families from the tourist cruisers parked at common between the Rising Sun and the old long since closed Anchor.
+I still detest hunting and all the classist nonsense that goes hand-in-hand with it.
+Outside the selling comestibles, fag breaks and dicking about in the shop it was a week of loud, probably on reflection, fairly odd music, a Velvet Underground phase was happening, along with a resurgence of The Scars.
+We managed to host the odd party, experimenting with the alcoholic stock of the shop interspersed with pub crawls between the numerous Broadland tourist pubs that dot Coltishall and Horstead; mingling with the families from the cruisers tied up at the common between the Rising Sun and the old long since closed Anchor.
 This was accompanied by visits from various friends to assist in eating and drinking the dwindling stock.

-It was also the week I also learned that I was interested in the past as much as the possibilities of living in a off-licence with a big stereo and a mate who liked rum and black and lager chasers and mucking about.
+It was the week I also learned that I was interested in the past as much as the possibilities of living in a off-licence with a big stereo and a mate who liked rum and black and lager chasers and mucking about.
 It occurred to me even then that I may have bungled what subjects I chose about 4 years before.
-History left me cold at school, leaning on a hot gurgling radiator and dozing along to a list of kings and queens hadn’t appealed, the regimentation and reliance on regurgitation of lists.
-It’s not that I regretted picking geography, the subjects are meshed into each other anyway, but I hadn’t realised until this fortnight in August in 1983.
+History left me cold at school, leaning on a hot gurgling radiator and dozing along to a list of kings and queens hadn’t appealed, the regimentation and reliance on these boring lists.
+It’s not that I regretted picking geography, the subjects are meshed into each other anyway, but I hadn’t realised that until this fortnight in August in 1983, how our pasts are as much about the depth of place as they are time.
 Another friend came over to visit.
-She was in my English class and lived near the coast in near Sheringham surrounded by all the history that lives there; the priory, the churches and Bronze Age hard memories in the soft rise and fall of the ice carved land.
+She was in my English class and lived near the coast near Beeston Regis surrounded by all the history that lurks there; the priory, the churches and Bronze Age hard memories in the soft rise and fall of the ice carved land.
 She intended to study archaeology at university which required showing some willing beforehand.
 It was decided a field trip to somewhere nearby would be good particularly if it also involved a picnic and as much cider as we could carry.

 The church of St Theobalds was part of our target that day.
-It is a semi-ruin, isolated on the valley floor away from any settlement, set on a rise amongst the tussocks of the grassy marsh that surrounds it, sitting in the defensive curve of the River Bure ambles along just below encircled by the rising land that forms the flood plain walls.
+It is a semi-ruin, isolated on the valley floor away from any settlement, set on a rise amongst the tussocks of the grassy marsh that surrounds it, sitting in the defensive curve of the river as the Bure wends along just below, encircled by the rising land that forms the spurs of flood plain walls.
 We were aware of the church already.
-Historically it had a reputation, possibly made up, A place that the local pagans went and did their tribal jumping about stuff at night.
+Historically it had a reputation – possibly made up – A place that the local pagans went and did their nocturnal tribal jumping about stuff.
 And sure enough when we got there in the middle of the open roofed Nave there was a burnt patch on the grass and some empty cans of lager, a sure sign of proto-satanists or something.
 We haunted the ruins for a while as teenagers are wont to do.
 She pointed out various bits and bobs.
-Then we had a picnic of stuff from the shop and cans of cider behind the church in the molehills and gravestones and stared across the valley at the castle that is there but isn’t and talked about Teardrop Explodes.
+Then we had a picnic of stuff from the shop and cans of cider behind the church in the molehills and gravestones and stared across the valley at the castle that is there but isn’t and talked about how dreamy Julian Cope was and Teardrop Explodes.

 A quick note on the name Hautbois, in the vernacular pronounced Hobbis.
 There are a variety of stories that relate to the name, most of the common ones on the internet are misconceptions based on whether it comes from the Alto Bosco family name (latin: High Wood).
 The word Hautbois a word for Oboe in Medieval French Haut Bois or Hoboy which also means High Wood.
 It is to be completely frank confusing.
 However the name Hautbois predates Peter de Alto Bosco who founded the hospital here in the mid thirteenth century and even William de Warenne (late eleventh century Norman lord).
 It is listed in Domesday as such.
 It is believed that the name is Saxon and comes from a contraction of two Old English words; Hobb – meaning hummock or tussock, and Wisce meaning marshland giving the name Hobuisse/Obuuessa.
 This probably refers to the tussocks in the marshland or the mound the church stands on, the latter seems unlikely as there are plenty of alternative words for mound in OE, the former much more likely. if you go and have a look you’ll see that this is environmentally consistent with the Bure valley here.
 It is likely to be Anglo-Saxon or Anglo-Celtic and is quite unusual.
 There are quite few interesting place names in the area, including a few Anglo-Danish such as Belaugh and Bylaugh.
 This is though for another day.